-Raising beef is a complex process, but throughout the entire journey, one thing remains constant – the shared commitment to raising cattle in a safe, humane and environmentally sustainable way by using the latest technology and resources.
-Currently, more than 700,000 cattle farms and ranches in the United States, with an average herd size of 40 cattle, produce 19 percent of the world's beef.
-Learn more about the people and the process involved in raising beef from the pasture to the plate.
+Raising beef is a complex process, but throughout the entire journey, one thing remains constant – the shared commitment to raising cattle in a safe, humane and environmentally sustainable way.
+Currently, more than 90% of U.S. farms and ranches are family-owned and operated.
+Learn more about the people who are invested in raising high-quality, sustainable beef for generations to come.

 The beef community has a long-standing commitment to caring for their animals and providing families with the safest, highest-quality beef possible.
 The Beef Quality Assurance (BQA) program trains farmers and ranchers on best practice cattle management techniques to ensure their animals and the environment are cared for.

 When you picture a rancher, you probably picture a cowboy hat, boots and a horse.
 You’re probably not picturing a conservationist.
 And yet, that’s exactly what ranchers are.
 While raising cattle, they work to protect and conserve the land that they have been entrusted to manage and that we all depend on.
 Without them, this land would be developed and the open spaces we all cherish would be lost.

 Beef farmers and ranchers are committed to raising cattle in a way that is good for the planet.
 In fact, cattle do more than provide beef for you to eat: they also preserve the land where they live.
 Use the videos, games and images below to learn about the hard-working families who help feed the world and care for land across the United States.

 People have always had a variety of different food and protein options to choose from, and today, that’s no different.
 What sets beef apart is that it’s a high-quality protein that is authentic, real and raised responsibly.
 Today, farmers and ranchers are raising more delicious beef more sustainably than ever before.